 For each material class of asset shown in Section D.1.1 further information is included in the notes below on the valuation basis for Solvency II purposes.
 Any material differences between the valuation bases, methods and main assumptions used for Solvency II and those used for the financial statements are also discussed below.
-There are no material assumptions or judgements used in the valuation of assets and no significant sources of estimation uncertainty which would affect the value of the assets similar assets derived in accordance with Article 10 of the Delegated Act.
+There are no material assumptions or judgements used in the valuation of assets and no significant sources of estimation uncertainty which would affect the value of the assets.